sergiandreplace/sergiandreplace.com/content/post/20180219-flutter-animations-the basics.md

 * Line 19 & 22: Just syntax sugar to check if the status of the animation is `dismissed` or `completed`.
 Same than checking the value of `status` but nicer to read when used.

 Ok, that's nice, but not useful by itself.
-As we said before, this class is intended to be extended, and we will review the main child class, `AnimationController`
+As we said before, this class is intended to be extended, and we will review the main child class, `AnimationController`.

 ## The AnimationController class